mdolab/pygeo/paper/paper.md

 pyGeo has been used extensively in aerodynamic and aerostructural optimizations within aerospace engineering and related fields.
 <!-- [] TODO SS-: We should add a few citations for the basic FFD functionality. -->
 Its different parametrization options have all been necessary for different optimization problems depending on the geometry involved.
-The interface to ESP made it possible to parameterize hydrogen tanks within a combined aerostructural and packing optimization [@Brelje2021a]. pyGeo's OpenVSP interface was used in the aeropropulsive optimization of a podded electric turbofan [@Yildirim2021c].
+The interface to ESP made it possible to parameterize hydrogen tanks within a combined aerostructural and packaging optimization [@Brelje2021a]. pyGeo's OpenVSP interface was used in the aeropropulsive optimization of a podded electric turbofan [@Yildirim2021c].
 The implementation of CST airfoil parameterization was used to compare methods for airfoil optimization [@Adler2022c].
 The method for using multiple FFD volumes has been used to optimize a conventional aircraft [@Yildirim2021b], a T-shaped hydrofoil [@Liao2022], and a supersonic transport aircraft [@Seraj2022a].